Sofia Scharback: Women's

 In their first event of the 2022–23 season, Team Hasselborg won the 2022 Oslo Cup.
 After a 4–1 round robin record, the team knocked off Isabella Wranå in the semifinal and the newly formed Kaitlyn Lawes rink in the championship game.
 Next for the team was the European Qualifier best-of-seven series between them and Team Wranå.
 Team Hasselborg won the series 4–1, becoming the Swedish team for the 2022 European Curling Championships.
 In their first Slam of the season, the 2022 National, the team missed the playoffs with a 1–3 record, meaning they would not have the chance to repeat as champions for a third year in a row.
 They were able to qualify at the next Slam, the 2022 Tour Challenge, where they fell in the quarterfinals to Kerri Einarson.
 Back at home, the team claimed their second event title of the season after going undefeated to win the Sundbyberg Open.
 They played with three players, with Sara McManus out on maternity leave.
-At the European Championship, the team's alternate Johanna Heldin stepped in at lead, shifting Mabergs to second and Knochenhauer to third.
+At the European Championship, the team's alternate Johanna Heldin stepped in at lead, shifting Scharback to second and Knochenhauer to third.
 The team went 5–4 through the round robin, missing the playoffs for the first time since 2015.
 Back on the Slam tour, Team Hasselborg lost 5–2 to Rachel Homan in the quarterfinals of the 2022 Masters.
 They also lost in the quarterfinals of the 2023 Canadian Open, 8–7 to Satsuki Fujisawa.
 In February, the team won the Swedish Women's Curling Championship and the Swedish World Qualifier over Team Wranå, qualifying for the World Championship.
 In their final event before the Worlds, the team lost in the final of the Sun City Cup to Marianne Rørvik.
 At the 2023 World Women's Curling Championship, which was held in Sandviken, the team finished fifth through the round robin with a 7–5 record, enough to make the playoffs.
 After defeating Italy in the qualification game, they once again lost both the semifinal and the bronze medal game to Switzerland and Canada to finish fourth.
 The team finished their season at the 2023 Players' Championship and the 2023 Champions Cup.
 After missing the playoffs at the Players', the team made it to the quarterfinals of the Champions Cup where they lost 7–6 to Team Homan.